 Preference will be given to proposals involving independent travel.

-The winner will be selected in early March 2017 and announced to the college community at the Awards Ceremony.
+The winner will be selected in late March 2022 and announced to the college community at the Undergraduate Awards Ceremony.
 On return, the recipient will prepare a brief summary report of how travel funds were utilized toward their research, as well as final results of their research project.
 If desired, the student may also share their experience in an oral presentation to any interested campus group or through a poster at the Autumn Research Fair.